 - Balancing primary and secondary research.
 Episodes predominantly display primary research, reserving secondary information for brief contextualization, often at the end.
 The context should be woven into the story.
 In some cases students may also need to introduce the episode with a few sentences of context to orient the reader.

 - Writing mechanics.
-Instruct students to consult the Style and Citation Guide located on the History Engine website.
-Citations should never be included in the text of the episode as they are entered into a separate field when logged.
+Instruct students to consult the Style and Citation Guide.
+Citations should never be included in the text of the episode, as they are entered into a separate field when logged.
 Episodes should be about two double-spaced pages in length.